 - Reverse the movements to return to the starting position, and repeat.

-Pro tip: You might be surprised how light of a weight you need to perform this exercise.
-Start with lighter weights to maintain proper form, and add weight as you become more experienced with the move.
+Pro tip: You might be surprised how light a weight is required to perform this exercise.
+Start with lighter loads to maintain proper form, and add weight as you become more experienced with the move.

 - Seated at the end of a bench, hold one end of the dumbbell with both hands behind your head, arms bent at 90 degrees.